Taking a trip to France? Or trying to find out what currency France are using to transfer cash to France?

 Many of you probably know the Franc was the official money of France.
 However, not many know how old it is.
 This currency was first circulated hundreds of years ago… 1360 to be exact.
 It was pegged to 1 livre tournois, a type of currency which has its origins all the way to the Middle Ages.
 A different currency was introduced called the Germinal Franc in 1803.

-Presently, the euro is the official money in France just as all member countries such as italian currency.
+Presently, the euro is the official type of money in France just as all member countries such as italian currency.
 It has EUR as the abbreviated currency code.
 You may be familiar with its monetary symbol, the €.
 Do you want to know more about this money?
 Read on!

 Why are some Americans confused on the types of money used in here?
 They seem unsure of the denominations not just in here but all of Europe.
 Here is a video explaining how to discuss money in French: